angryobject/react-pure-to-class/packages/react-pure-to-class-vscode/README.md

 * the functions should not appear inside other functions, be property of an objects or method of a class

 Extension options:

-`reactPureToClass.typescript` -  boolean, support TypeScript files, defaults to `false`.
-Experimental, may or may not work.

 `reactPureToClass.reactComponent` -  string, where to find base react component, defaults to `React.Component`.